jezevec10/jstris-multilang/README.md

 # jstris-multilang

 ## Adding a new language
-If you want to add your language to the game, clone this repository, copy the `en` directory and name the new directory according the [Language code reference](http://www.lingoes.net/en/translator/langcode.htm), translate the files inside the new directory and issue a pull request.
+If you want to add your language to the game, clone this repository, copy the `en` directory and name the new directory according the [Language code reference](http://www.lingoes.net/en/translator/langcode.htm) ([lookup app](https://r12a.github.io/app-subtags/)), translate the files inside the new directory and issue a pull request.
 You may also send the files directly, if you don't want to use git.

 ## Modifying an existing language
 Copy and translate the untranslated files from `en` or modify the current files in the directory of the language you want to modify.